đđŻđą-đđŻđĄđąđŻ â» Wavering Futures

 Spring 2026

-Wavering Futures is a shape-shifting collection of experimental and speculative fiction and nonfiction prose, fragments that hold space for doubt, intimacy, collapse, and erotic candour.
-Written from the edge of ecological and emotional breakdown, these short, vivid vignettes refuse easy categories or easy answers.
+Wavering Futures is a shape-shifting collection of fiction and nonfiction prose that holds space for experimental fragments, erotic tales, and speculative stories.
+Written from the edge of ecological and emotional collapse, these short, vivid vignettes refuse easy categories or answers.

-With a style that is lucid, fragmented, and full of surprise, this debut offers a soft yet searing look at the strange beauty of living through a time of threats and contradictions.
+Lucid, versatile, and full of surprise, this debut offers both soft and searing accounts of living during a time of uncertainty and existential threats.
 Wavering Futures is a collection written for anyone who feels unmoored by the present, but unwilling to give up on what comes next.

 Advance Praise